df8oe/UHSDR/mchf-eclipse/useful_manuals/bootloader_doc.md

 1. Turn the TRX off
 1. Press and hold Band+
 1. Press and hold Power
 1. After two seconds you can release the Band+ button but keep the Power button pressed permanently.
-You will see the LCD white backlight, which stays on.
+Now maybe you will see the LCD white backlight, which stays on - That is depending on the charge of LCD you have fitted and on the method you are driving it (SPI or parallel).
+Regardless if it stays at text or goes white - bothe is ok.
 You will not see any LED flashing etc. All communication is only through the USB bus.
 1. Your PC should now recognize a new USB device "STM BOOTLOADER", manufacturer is "STMicroelectronics"
 1. Keep the power button pressed until the very end of the instructions given below.